Minicoy: Etymology

 Minicoy is known as Maliku in the local language, Dhivehi, which is also the national and official language of the Republic of Maldives.
 The language is a descendant of Elu Prakrit and is closely related to the Sinhala language, but not mutually intelligible with it.
 However, the Lakhshadweep Administration refers to Dhivehi as Mahl.
-This is due to a misunderstanding on the part of a British civil servant who came to Minicoy in the 1900s during the time of the British Raj.
+This is due to a misunderstanding on the part of a British civil servant who came to Minicoy in the 1900s during the British Raj.
 The official asked a local what his language was and he replied "Dhivehi-bas".
 The official looked confused as he had never heard of this language.
 Noticing this, the islander said "Mahaldeebu" as he knew that locals on the subcontinent referred to the kingdom to the south (the Maldives) by that name.
 The civil servant then official recorded the language of Minicoy as Mahl.

 The ancient name of Maliku was Mahiladū meaning women's island.
 Mahiladū derives from Elu Prakrit term Mahila du, which literally means woman-island.

 However, the name Maliku is thought to have been derived from the Arab trader's term for the island, Jazirat al-Maliku ('the island of the king').

 Minicoy islanders have long settled in the Nicobar Islands across the Bay of Bengal.
 These settlers regularly travelled back to Minicoy.
-The Andaman and Nicobar Islands had a reputation in the Maldives and Minicoy of being inhabited by cannibals, and so collectively the Andaman and Nicobar groups were called "Minikaa-raajje" by Minicoy and Maldive islanders.
-This meant "cannibal kingdom".
+The Andaman and Nicobar Islands had a reputation in the Maldives and Minicoy of being inhabited by cannibals, and so collectively the Andaman and Nicobar groups were called "Minikaa-raajje" ("cannibal kingdom") by Minicoy and Maldive islanders.

 A British official once asked a Minicoy islander what the name of his island was.
 The islander told the official that he was from Maliku but usually lived in "Minikaa-raajje" (Nicobar).
 The official thought Maliku and Minikaa were the same place and recorded the name of this islander's home as "Minikaa".
 This later became anglicised as Minicoy.

-Little did this islander know that as a result of this cross-cultural exchange, his home would forever be called by a name that sounded like "cannibal" in his own language.